martinthomson/tmi/draft-thomson-tmi.md

 * Limit the entities that can intermediate ({{limit-participants}})
 * Limit what intermediaries can do ({{limit-capabilities}})

+These principles aim to provide clarity about the roles and responsibilities of protocol participants.
 These principles produce more robust protocols with better privacy and security properties.
 These also limit the secondary costs associated with intermediation.
-Adherence with these principles will ensure that there is clarity about the roles and responsibilities of protocol participants.

 # What is Meant by Intermediary